microchip-pic-avr-examples/pic18f57q43-dac-reference-voltage-generation-mplab-mcc/README.md

 ## Summary

-A lower and higher reference voltages are generated using DAC peripheral of PIC18F57Q43 microcontroller which can be used for level sensing application using CMP.
+Reference voltages are generated using DAC peripheral of PIC18F57Q43 microcontroller which can be used in the applications where reference voltage should be compared with input voltage/input sensor voltage using CMP.